 Picnic Table Covers – Most RV Parks will have picnic tables there for you to enjoy, but we can tell you they will not always be clean!
 So having a picnic table cover is essential is getting your campsite set up comfortably.
 We also recommend that you get hooks to keep it in place — so that way you don’t have to worry about the wind blowing your table cover away!

-Marshmellow Sticks – Nothing says camping like roasting marshmellows over a campfire.
-Not all RV parks will have marshmellow sticks for you to use.
-So make sure that you have your marshmellow sticks ready to roast.
+Marshmallow Sticks – Nothing says camping like roasting marshmallows over a campfire.
+Not all RV parks will have marshmallow sticks for you to use.
+So make sure that you have your marshmallow sticks ready to roast.

 Outdoor Raised Pet Bed – Don’t forget about your furry friends if you have any.
 Not all campsites are perfect for pets.
 Blacktop can be extremely hot, and sometimes your site can have sand spurs.
 So an off the ground bet for your pet to hangout is a good investment so they can be comfortable.
 It also helps keep your pet clean because they don’t have to lay on the ground — which is great for keeping your RV interior clean too!